SaccoPerfettoLab/SignalingProfiler/README.md

 ## Installation

-Signaling Profiler is still in development, but if you want to try it execute the following commands in R.
+To install Signaling Profiler execute the following command in R.

 R \>= 4.1 is required